polgreen/control2/README.md

 	>> DSSynth

+Video Demonstration about the usage of the MATLAB Application (state-space): https://drive.google.com/open?id=0ByHTHsS00rluYnVtMXJhamV2WG8

-Video Demonstration about the usage of the MATLAB Application: https://drive.google.com/open?id=0ByHTHsS00rluWEZUWTFHZHd1Q2s
+Video Demonstration about the usage of the MATLAB Application (transfer-function): https://drive.google.com/open?id=0ByHTHsS00rluZUFpMVhnNkJCUlU